senuido/stash-scanner/README.md

 ## Installation
 - Install [Growl for Windows](http://www.growlforwindows.com/gfw/d.ashx?f=GrowlInstaller.exe), required for notifications
-- [Download the bundle ](../../releases/latest) and extract it to a folder
+- [Download the bundle](../../releases/latest) and extract it to a folder
-- Run install_display_style.bat to install the display style for growl
+- Run *install_display_style.bat* to install the display style for Growl
-- Open Growl and set CompactDarkMinimal as the default under display styles
+- Open Growl and set *CompactDarkMinimal* as the default under display styles

 ## Usage
 - Run Growl (for notifications)
 - Run `Stash Scanner.exe`
 - Configure league/preferences/filters. for reference see configuration guide
-- Hit start
+- Click start to start scanning
-- Make sure PoE is running in windowed/windowed fullscreen mode if you want the notifications to pop while in-game

 ### Things to note
-- You need to run PoE in windowed/windowed fullscreen mode for the notifications to show
+- You need to run PoE in windowed/windowed fullscreen mode in order for the notifications to show while in-game
 - Use Python 3.5.x if not using the bundle

 ### Installation (if running from sources)